• Skip to primary navigation

 This Hasselback Sweet Potato Casserole is a fun twist on the traditional sweet potato casserole.
 It has all the flavors without all the work!
 The sweet potatoes are sliced thin and then baked under a generous covering of delicious brown sugar pecan topping for an easy, playful side dish.

-Hasselback Sweet Potatoes Overhead
+Hasselback Sweet Potatoes 30 best Thanksgiving side dishes

 Sweet Potato Casserole is my favorite Thanksgiving side dish.
 In its purest form it feels like sneaking dessert on your plate disguised as a vegetable.
 I even made a lightened up sweet potato casserole that doesn’t feel as indulgent but still tastes sinfully delicious.
 This Hasselback Sweet Potato Casserole requires no mashing and no mixing.
-It will be one of the easy side dishes that steals the show.
+It will be one of the easy side dish recipes that steals the show.

 How to prepare hasselback sweet potatoes?